 The third of the trilogy.
 As the shadow of Mordor grows across the land, Aragorn is revealed as the hidden heir to the ancient kings.
 Gandolf miraculously returns and defeats the evil wizard, Saruman.
 Sam leaves his master for the dead after a battle with the giant spider, Shelob; but Frodo is still alive--in the hands of the Orcs.
 And while the armies of the Dark Lord are massing--and the one ring comes ever closer to the Cracks of Doom.

-Lord Of The Rings: The Return Of The King (2003)
+More Trailers and Videos for Lord Of The Rings: The Return Of The King (2003)

 Cast & Crew